zhou-lab/labwiki/OnBoard.md

 - fill out the form and submit (take about a week to get approved)
      - Address: 3501 Civic Center Blvd, Philadelphia 19104
      - Building: CTRB
-     - payment methods: choose Grant, then 7229660000 (please use your activity number if not part of Zhou lab)
+     - payment methods: choose Grant, then ask your boss for the activity number
      - Department: Pathology
      - Room/Cube: 9300
      - Floor: 9